Trips and Itineraries for Nasik

 Kumbh Mela, Nasik 2015 : The search for a “Real Sadhu”

-Top Places To Visit 70 Spots
+Top Places To Visit in Nasik 70 Spots

 This is a wine factory in Nashik and they also have a specialty restaurant by La Plage based on Italian ways and cuisine.
 As you enter this lovely place you will be greeted by the awesome farms on both sides of you.
 The guide here will take you along the vineyards and explain each details about how the grapes are grown here and how they are used to make different types of wines.
 At the end you can sit for a nice and educative wine tasting session with the experts who will tell you more about how to understand and differentiate between wines.
 The staff is good and the service you are provided with is very good too.